 Proof structures can often be heavy and difficult to work with.
 However, in the constructive framework of the Curry-Howard isomorphism, compiling a recursive algorithm corresponds to establishing a formal proof of its totality.
 In ProPre, termination proofs play an important role as they make it possible to obtain λ -terms that compute programs.
 We set out to simplify the termination techniques developed in ProPre by showing that its automated formal proofs can be abstracted giving rise to a simpler property which respects termination.
 Instead of dealing with formulas, we will use the simpler concept of functions.
 Also, instead of data symbols, we will use sorts and assume that there is a correspondence between the data types of ProPre and our sorts.
-Instead of the complex concept of distributing trees of ProPre (Definition 2.10), we will use the simpler term distributing trees of [13].
-By living in the easier framework, we will introduce the new abstract terminal state property which will play for term distributing trees a similar role to that played by the formal terminal state property for distributing trees.
+Instead of the complex concept of distributing trees used in ProPre (Definition 2.10), we will use the much simpler notion of term distributing trees of [14].
+By living in the easier framework, we will introduce the new abstract terminal state property which will play for term distributing trees.
 In this section we present a data structure for which we will be able to introduce a new termination property.

-We take a countable set \mathcal{X} of individual variables, assume that each variable of \mathcal{X} has a unique sort and that for each sort s there is a countable number of variables in \mathcal{X} of sort s.
-For sort $s, F \subseteq \mathcal{F}$, and $X \subseteq \mathcal{X}, \mathcal{T}(F, X)s$ denotes the set of terms of sort s built from F and X. If X is empty we write $\mathcal{T}(F)s$.
+We consider a countable set \mathcal{X} of individual variables and we assume that each variable of \mathcal{X} has a unique sort and that for each sort s there is a countable number of variables in \mathcal{X} of sort s.
+For sort s, F subset of \mathcal{F} , and \mathcal{X} subset of \mathcal{X} , $\mathcal{T}(F, \mathcal{X})s$ denotes the set of terms of sort s built from F and \mathcal{X} .
+In case X is empty we will also use the notation $\mathcal{T}(F)s$.

-We recall the definition of term distributing trees of [13].
+We recall the definition of term distributing trees of [14].
 A term distributing tree is much simpler than the distributing tree of ProPre given in Definition 2.10.
 The novelty of this section will be a term distributing tree equipped with abstract terminal state property (Definition 3.5 below).